philc/book-notes/vagabonding - rolf potts.md

     * "Which encounter, after all, will teach you the most in Punjab: drinking Kingfisher lager with friendly agnostic New Zealanders or sipping tea with friendly Indian Sikhs?
 Which activity would you enjoy most in Cuba: scuba diving with a gregarious German college student or rumba dancing with a gregarious Havana grandmother?
-Which of these experiences woudol you most likely share with your friends when you got home?
+Which of these experiences would you most likely share with your friends when you got home?
 Which would you remember best in your old age?"
-  * "People travel to faraway places to watch, in fascination, the kind of people they ignore at home" - Dogabert Runes. (e.g. the ethnic practices of a culture, like mexicans, whom they also have as neighbors and could just observe at home).
+  * "People travel to faraway places to watch, in fascination, the kind of people they ignore at home" - Dogabert Runes. (e.g. the ethnic practices of a culture, like Mexicans, whom they also have as neighbors and could just observe at home).
   * Many of your relationships with locals will be a front for them to sell you something, but that's not a bad thing if you understand the dynamic.
 Their tourism industry arose out of genuine hospitality.
-    * "Of all the locals I hung out with in Egypt, my truest Eyption friend was a hotel clerk who accompanied me to movies and markets during his time off from work.
+    * "Of all the locals I hung out with in Egypt, my truest Egyptian friend was a hotel clerk who accompanied me to movies and markets during his time off from work.
 Of all the people I met in Burma, I learned the most about the local culture from a trishaw driver who (after pedaling me around on a paid tour of the Sagaing area) took me home to meet his family and insisted I sleep for free at the neighborhood